 FTIC Placement Testing PERT

-Seminole State College’s Assessment and Testing Office offers the PERT (Postsecondary Education Readiness Test) and the PERT assesses English, reading, and mathematics skills.
-There is no additional charge for the PERT for the student’s first attempt.
-Although there is no time limit, the PERT takes approximately two and a half to three hours.
-To take the PERT, degree seeking, non-exempt students can visit the Assessment and Testing Office on any campus and bring an official, valid, government-issued photo identification, such as a driver's license or a passport.
+Seminole State College’s Assessment and Testing Department offers the Postsecondary Education Readiness Test (PERT).
+The PERT assesses reading, writing, and mathematics skills.
+There is no testing fee for the first attempt.
+Although there is no time limit, the PERT takes approximately two and a half to three hours to complete.
+To take the PERT, degree-seeking, non-exempt students can visit the Assessment and Testing Department on any campus during walk-in business hours and bring an official, valid, government-issued photo identification, such as a driver's license or a passport.

-State Board Rule 6A-10.0315 mandates that all non-exempt first-time-in-college (FTIC) applicants for admission to state colleges and universities who apply to enter degree programs (bachelor's or associate) must be tested for reading, writing and mathematics proficiency prior to the completion of registration, using one or more of the prescribed tests (ACT, SAT, PERT or ACCUPLACER) and must enroll in college developmental communication and computation instruction if the test scores are lower than those required by the state.
-The Postsecondary Education Readiness Test (PERT) is used in conjunction with the ACCUPLACER for college-credit placement into math courses.
+State Board Rule 6A-10.0315 mandates that all non-exempt first-time-in-college (FTIC) applicants for admission to state colleges and universities who apply to enter degree programs (bachelor's or associate) must be tested for reading, writing, and mathematics proficiency prior to the completion of registration, using one or more of the prescribed tests (ACT, SAT, PERT or ACCUPLACER).
+If the test scores are lower than those required by the state, students must enroll in college developmental communication and computation instruction.
+The Postsecondary Education Readiness Test (PERT) is used in conjunction with the ACCUPLACER for college-credit placement into higher-level math course placements.

-For placement purposes, each of the skill areas of English, reading, and mathematics are independent of each other, which means that a student may place into college-level and developmental levels simultaneously.
-College-level ACT and SAT scores, and CPT?scores can be used for placement in lieu of PERT scores.
-The student may use the highest score from the ACT, CPT, PERT, or SAT for placement.
+For placement purposes, each of the skill areas of reading, writing, and mathematics are independent of each other, which means that a student may place into college-level and developmental levels simultaneously.
+College-level ACT and SAT scores, and ACCUPLACER scores can be used for placement in lieu of PERT scores.
+The student may use the highest score from the ACT, ACCUPLACER, PERT, or SAT for placement.
 Entry-level placement test scores are valid if they are less than two years old at the time of term registration.

-If place scores are below the levels defined by the Florida Department of Education as required for successful performance in a college-credit program, Degree-seeking, non-exempt students will be restricted to developmental courses.
+If placement scores are below the levels defined by the Florida Department of Education as required for successful performance in a college-credit program, degree-seeking, non-exempt students will be restricted to developmental courses.

 Required developmental writing and reading courses (or required EAP courses, if applicable) must be completed prior to entering English I and/or any Gordon Rule course.